 And so went the debate, tit for tat.
 The audience, as well as the event organizers, voiced opinions closer aligned with the activists, and called for ‘alternative methods’ of achieving security in the city.
 The academic in turn seemed exasperated that nobody was willing to acknowledge any achievement of the state because it meant an implicit endorsement of police tactics.

 I spoke with the sociologist above after the debate, and he told me that his name “used to be mud” to Rio’s police commanders because of his publically scathing reports on human rights abuses and extrajudicial killings.
 Since he started working with the government and the UPP, he bemoaned, he feels attacked from both the left and the right.

 I found this debate interesting, albeit frustrating, because the academic left in Brazil is often so radical and critical of the status quo that it’s a rarity to find a university professor actually defending the state, much less the police.
-In my experience following Brazilian researcher, academics usually seem in-step with leftist political movements and community organizations.
+In my experience following Brazilian research, progressive academics often speak in-step with leftist political movements and community organizations.
 However, I am repeatedly seeing leftist academics (sociologists, geographers and anthropologists) cautiously (or in some cases eagerly) embracing the UPP and the current favela-integration paradigm while the majority of well-known favela-based political organizations (and oddly enough many foreign researchers) adopt a highly critical platform or reject it all together.

-In my next few posts on favelissues, I will explore the problem of framework when researching Rio’s favelas, the UPP, the integration paradigm and urban violence.
+In my next post, I will explore the problem of framework when researching Rio’s favelas, the UPP, the integration paradigm and urban violence.
 I’ll address positionality and perspective, academic objectivity and moral compass.
 Because most researchers, architects/planners and ‘development specialists’ that I know who work in Rio’s favelas (and poor urban settlements everywhere for that matter) want to affect change, my goal is to map out the very real political choices we make that inform our work and our research.